Efficient Reachable Sets on Lie Groups Using Lie Algebra Monotonicity and Tangent Intervals: REACHABILITY VIA LIE ALGEBRA

 completing the proof. \end{proof}

 In the case of an abelian state space, Proposition~\ref{prop:abelian} simplifies Algorithm~\ref{alg:RKMK-Reach}.
-Statement~\eqref{prop:abelian:p1} removes the need to evaluate the $\dexp^{-1}$ function to define the dynamics~\eqref{eq:liealgsys}, which also makes it simpler to verify the monotonicity $\Upsilon$.
+Statement~\eqref{prop:abelian:p1} removes the need to evaluate the $\dexp^{-1}$ function to define the dynamics~\eqref{eq:liealgsys}, which also makes it simpler to verify the monotonicity of $\Upsilon$.
 Statement~\eqref{prop:abelian:p2} provides a simple characterization of the \textsf{BCH} inclusion function as a translational shift in the Lie algebra, which simplifies the recentering process.
-Additionally, the bidirectionality of~\eqref{prop:abelian:p2}, \emph{i.e.},
+Additionally, the bidirectionality of~\eqref{prop:abelian:p2} guarantees no additional overapproximation error in the recentering step, since